Do you think you may be at risk for lung cancer?

-Screening is recommended for individuals who meet the criteria of the National Cancer Institute’s National Lung Cancer Screening Trial.
+Screening is recommended for individuals that meet the criteria of the National Cancer Institute’s National Lung Cancer Screening Trial.
 Eligibility requirements include:

-- Between the ages of 55 through 77 years old
+- Individuals between the ages of 55 through 77 years old

 - Current smoker, or have quit within the last 15 years

 - Lung cancer is the leading cause of cancer-related deaths in the United States

 - Symptoms of lung cancer usually do not appear until the disease reaches an advanced stage